Hear 'arms in' from your dance teachers? How to finally fix it!

 3. Hip Flexor & Hamstring Flexibility

-Clicks, kicks, and swings are the #1 move in which dancers say they struggle to keep their arms in.
-If you lack the flexibility and strength required to get your kicks up to your face and try to force them there, your body will have to cut corners somewhere - and is almost always by throwing your arms.
-Try this exercise to work on your hamstring and hip flexor flexibility, so you can achieve the picturesque high kick without moving your arms!
+Clicks, kicks, and swings are some of the top moves in which dancers say they struggle to keep their arms in.
+If you lack the flexibility and strength required to get your kicks high and you try to force them, your body will have to cut corners somewhere - and it's almost always by throwing your arms back or to the side.
+Try this exercise to work on your hip flexor flexibility, so you can achieve the picturesque high kick without moving your arms!
 Click the below image to see the video.

 What about holding paper under my arms while I dance?